 Giving personal info in English

 Sharing personal information is a common part of daily life, whether it’s filling out a form or simply introducing yourself.
 This article provides a comprehensive guide to understanding typical questions and providing accurate responses.
-Here are some typical questions and ways you can answer.
+Here are some typical questions and ways for giving personal information in English.

 Previous Conversation Tip Lesson